DmitryMyadzelets/epicx/journal/week 21.md

 To recover the glued Al plates for later use we put it to the owen at 300&deg;C for a few hours.
 The epoxy glue didn't burn out though.
 It did burn out in another owen at 350&deg;C.

 The image below shows the internals of the PE-16.
-This module has two cascades, you can see that one cascade has about 120 simiconductor pellets, and the second cascade has twice the number of them.
+This module has two cascades, you can see that one cascade has about 60 simiconductor couples (also called pellets), and the second cascade has 129 couples, 189 in total.

 <img alt="Internals of th Peltier module" src="/img/20240524_101106.jpg" width=400px>